Media fatigue

-Media fatigue is psychological exhaustion due to information overload from any form of media, though it is generally from news media and social media.
-The advent of the internet has contributed widely to media fatigue with vast amounts of information easily accessible and easily disseminated.
-Psychological exhaustion caused by media fatigue can lead to several negative outcomes, including emotional instability, increased stress, feeling overwhelmed, or experiencing sensory overload.
-Media fatigue can then lead to media avoidance, or intentional selectivity in the type and amount of media that is consumed.
+Media fatigue is psychological exhaustion due to information overload from any form of information media, usually news and social media.
+The advent of the Internet has contributed widely to media fatigue with vast amounts of information easily accessible and easily disseminated.
+Psychological exhaustion caused by media fatigue can lead to several harms, including emotional instability, increased stress, feeling overwhelmed, or experiencing sensory overload.
+Media fatigue can then lead to media avoidance, or intentional selectivity in the type and amount of media used.

 Political and news media

 Repeated exposure to the same topic in the media over a long period of time has shown to cause psychological fatigue.
 While psychological fatigue has no singular definition, it can be characterized by negative emotions such as stress, overwhelm, strain, and sensory overload.
 Gurr and Metag suggest some examples of this phenomenon have occurred in response to COVID-19, Brexit, and climate change coverage.
 Extensive coverage on the same topic for extended periods of time can be draining, both mentally and physically.
 In response to perceived fatigue, those consuming media will engage in avoidance strategies so as not to view that particular topic.
 Specifically with morally weighty topics, the more a person sees media about this topic, the more apathetic they become (see compassion fatigue).
 This can come from broadcast news, political or humanitarian advertising, radio, newspapers, social media, etc.

 The concept of news avoidance entails taking efforts to avoid associating with a topic that makes the viewer anxious.
 Themes that are repeatedly shown in the news can produce overwhelming feelings of concern, such as coverage of a crisis.